VictoriaMetrics/VictoriaMetrics/docs/sd_configs.md

   This is generally useful for blackbox monitoring of a service.
 The target address will be set to the Kubernetes DNS name of the service and respective service port.

-  Available meta labels for `role: service`:
+  Available meta labels for `role: service` during [relabeling](https://docs.victoriametrics.com/vmagent.html#relabeling):

   * `__meta_kubernetes_namespace`: The namespace of the service object.
   * `__meta_kubernetes_service_annotation_<annotationname>`: Each annotation from the service object.